roshanbist/coursehub-servicenow/README.md

    Each course card includes a **"Subscribe"** button.
 Although this button does not yet perform any subscription action, it is designed to guide learners toward subscription.

 4. **Next Action (TODO)**
-   Clicking the Subscribe button will open a confirmation window, allow the learner to confirm their subscription, and provide immediate feedback — such as showing a success message and changing the button to "Unsubscribe."
+   Clicking the Subscribe button will confirm their subscription, and provide immediate feedback — such as showing a success message and changing the button to "Unsubscribe."

 ## Unimplemented Parts & Reasoning